PTNobel/dotfiles/vim/.vim/bundle/vim-grammarous/README.md

 Please set `g:grammarous#show_first_error` to `1`.
 It opens an information window after `:GrammarousCheck` immediately when some error detected.

+### I want to use a location list to jump among errors

+Please set `g:grammarous#use_location_list` to `1`.
+It sets all grammatical errors to location list.
+This variable is set to `0` by default to avoid conflicts of location list usage with other plugins.

 ## Automatic installation

 This plugin attempts to install [LanguageTool](https://www.languagetool.org/) using `curl` or `wget` command at first time.
 If it fails, you should install it manually.
 Please download zip file of LanguageTool and extract it to `path/to/vim-grammarous/misc`.

 ## Requirements